peoples-e/pe-epub/README.md

 "pee pub" makes epubs better.

 Our goal is to make it as easy as possible to output a valid epub.
+It's used in production over at [The People's E-Book](http://thepeoplesebook.net)

 ## JSON > EPUB
 Here's the bare minimum you need to make an epub